This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Yoga for cerebral palsy could be beneficial for many people.
 Yoga is an ancient physical and spiritual exercise known to relieve stress, improve flexibility and strength, and have other health benefits.
-Yoga modified for individual needs can have a positive impact on the quality of life of someone living with cerebral palsy.
+Yoga modified for individual needs can positively impact the quality of life of someone with cerebral palsy.

-While some studies into how yoga can benefit people with cerebral palsy are inconclusive, there is already a wealth of evidence for how yoga provides health benefits in general.[1]
+While some studies of how yoga can benefit people with cerebral palsy are inconclusive, there is already a wealth of evidence that yoga benefits health generally.[1]

 Yoga is an ancient practice that comes from India.
-There are several branches of complete yoga practice, including breathing exercises and meditation, but most modern practitioners focus on asana, the postures, or poses.
+There are several branches of complete yoga practice, including breathing exercises and meditation, but most modern practitioners focus on asanas.

-Most people practice hatha yoga, which is a series of poses that are held for a period of time with a focus on breathing.
+Most people practice hatha yoga, a series of poses held for a period of time with a focus on breathing.

 Physical therapy is already a well-known and effective type of therapy to help children with cerebral palsy strengthen their muscles, improve balance, gain mobility, and get other benefits that improve symptoms.
 Yoga can be used similarly, often modified for an individual’s needs or limitations, to help children see benefits.

-Many of these benefits are similar to the benefits that people can get from practicing yoga.
+Many of these benefits are similar to the benefits people can get from practicing yoga.
 For instance, a child with cerebral palsy may struggle with poor muscle tone.
-Yoga is a good way to help strengthen muscles in a way that is gentle, and that can be adapted for a range of ability levels.
+Yoga is an excellent way to help gently strengthen muscles, which can be adapted for various ability levels.

 Another benefit of yoga is that it stretches the body and improves flexibility.
 For a child with cerebral palsy, this can help increase flexibility, range of motion in joints, and overall mobility.